 The world’s top travel destinations vary from one year to the next.
 Sure, you get your evergreen spots like Paris and Rome.
 Who doesn’t want to see the Eiffel Tower or visit the Vatican?
 But then you get those outlying destinations that pop up on the radar of true adventurers.
 Those travellers who prefer something a little different.
 Folks who want to veer way off the beaten track.
-Recently, these explorers have been setting their sights on Jordan in Western Asia.
-A while ago we released our first-ever Middle East tour that visits Israel and Jordan.
-We can’t be more excited!
-Here are a few reasons why Jordan is one of the hottest travel destinations for 2019:
+Over recent years, these explorers have been setting their sights on Jordan in Western Asia and mean that it consistently ranks as a popular destination to visit.
+Expat Explore offers Middle East tours that visit Israel and Jordan and are the perfect way to explore this fascinating region!

 One of the biggest reasons why many people don’t travel is because they don’t have the time.
 Leave is limited, and time is money.
 This is why Jordan is a great option for adventurers who want to make the most of their holiday.
 The country is about the size of Indiana in the United States.
 This means you can visit all of the main attractions in about a week.
 And you won’t feel rushed!
 Jordan also has a great climate that is suitable for year-round travel.
 Yes, it gets pretty hot in August, but for the rest of the year, it’s dry and moderate to warm.
 In short: ideal travel conditions.